codemagic-ci-cd/codemagic-docs/content/troubleshooting/codemagic-status-page.md

 ---
-description: How to get the latest information about uptime status of Codemagic
+description: How to get the latest information about the uptime status of Codemagic
 title: Codemagic status page
 weight: 3
 ---